 Cosmos is a statistical model checker for Hybrid Automata Stochastic Logic (HASL).
 HASL uses Linear Hybrid Automata (LHA), a generalization of Deterministic Timed Automata (DTA), to describe accepting execution paths of a Discrete Event Stochastic Process (DESP), a class of stochastic models which includes, but is not limited to, Markov chains.
 As a result, HASL verification turns out to be a unifying framework where sophisticated temporal reasoning is naturally blended with elaborate reward-based analysis.
 Cosmos takes as input a DESP (described in terms of a Generalized Stochastic Petri Net), a LHA and an expression Z representing the quantity to be estimated.
 It returns a confidence interval estimation of Z. Cosmos is written in C++ and is freely available to the research community.
-It is jointly developed by searchers of LSV and LACL.Download
+It is jointly developed by searchers of Inria, at LSV and LACL.Download

 Cosmos can simulate models given in the Simulink model, and also simulate a model described using, at the same time, a DESP (usually, a GSPN) and a Simulink model that may exchange information.
 Click here for more details, alongside an example of the verification of a double heater.